heinwessels/Factorio-HallOfFame/README.md

 - If you're using an overhaul mod (like Krastorio or Space Exploration) then some of the simulations will likely not work correctly.

 ### Credits
+- All the players that allow me to showcase their beautiful creations.
 - [Snouz](https://mods.factorio.com/mod/MbrTestMod) for the beautiful thumbnail and helping reduce the mod file size.
 - Conor_ for the glorious [Mod Spotlight](https://alt-f4.blog/ALTF4-35/#mod-spotlight-hall-of-fame-conor_).
 - valneq for changing my thought into [a great idea](https://forums.factorio.com/viewtopic.php?p=520268#p520268).